nhcha6/MersProject/README.md

-Software that splices proteins into peptides based on constraints provided via a gui interface
+Software that splices proteins into peptides based on constraints provided via a gui interface.
+Trying to fix.